Azure/azure-sdk-for-go/README.md

 ## Getting Started

-For instructions and documentation on how to use our Azure SDK for Go, we have provided quickstart tutorials for both new and previous releases.
+For instructions and documentation on how to use our Azure SDK for Go, we have provided quick-start tutorials for both new and previous releases.

 * [Quickstart tutorial for new releases](https://github.com/Azure/azure-sdk-for-go/blob/master/documentation/previous-versions-quickstart.md).
 Documentation is also available at each readme file of the individual module (Example: [Readme for Compute Module](https://github.com/Azure/azure-sdk-for-go/tree/master/sdk/compute/armcompute))
 * [Quickstart tutorial for previous versions](https://github.com/Azure/azure-sdk-for-go/blob/master/documentation/previous-versions-quickstart.md)